bdy9527/bdy9527.github.io/_pages/about.md

 I also have some preliminary ideas in other areas.
 Feel free to email me if you are interested.

-- Spectral Analysis of Model, e.g., Parameter-Efficient Fine-Tuning (PEFT), Learning Dynamics of LLM
+- Spectral Analysis of Model, e.g., Parameter-Efficient Fine-Tuning (PEFT), Model Merging

 - Spectral Optimization, e.g., Muon